How to decide what kind of designer you need

 Decide what skills you’re looking for

-When you know the outcomes you want a designer to accomplish, you can specify the desired skills and competencies.
-For example, if you want a new hire to investigate the needs of your target audience, you should look for qualitative and quantitative research skills in addition to strong communication skills.
-Critical competencies for a UX designer role may also include attention to detail, integrity, proactivity, persistence, creativity, and openness to criticism.
+As a lead, having a clear understanding of the outcomes you want your designer to achieve allows you to specify the desired skills and competencies.
+For instance, if you aim to strengthen your team's ability to investigate the needs of your target audience, you should prioritize candidates with qualitative and quantitative research skills, complemented by strong communication abilities.
+Critical competencies for a UX designer role may also encompass attention to detail, integrity, proactivity, persistence, creativity, and openness to criticism.

 Collaboration form and budget